Kathleen Alcott

-Kathleen Alcott (born October 17, 1988) is an American novelist, short story writer, and essayist from Northern California.
+Kathleen Alcott (born October 17, 1988) is an American novelist, short-story writer, and essayist from Northern California.
 She has taught Creative Writing and Literature at Columbia University and Bennington College.
 Her work has been translated into Dutch, Italian, Korean, French, Turkish, and Chinese.

 Career

 Alcott has published three novels.
 The Dangers of Proximal Alphabets (2012), a Bildungsroman, was called "a joyously good first novel" by the Wall Street Journal.

-Her followup, Infinite Home (2015), deals with the housing shortage in New York City and with Williams syndrome, a neurological disorder that causes an abnormally outgoing personality in those afflicted.
-The novel was shortlisted for The Chautuaqua Prize and nominated for The Kirkus Prize.
+Her followup novel, Infinite Home (2015), deals with the housing shortage in New York City and with Williams syndrome, a neurological disorder that causes an abnormally outgoing personality in those afflicted.
+Infinite Home was shortlisted for the Chautauqua Prize and nominated for the Kirkus Prize.

-Her third novel, America Was Hard to Find (2019), an epic loosely centered on space travel between Sputnik (1957) and the Challenger disaster (1986), was noted for its "sprawling" historical scope, its multifaceted cultural critique of the United States, and it frank treatment of feminism, countercultural radicalism, and the AIDS crisis.
-The New Yorker stated that the book "displays a sure-handed lyricism—from the lunar surface, the sky appears 'glossy like a baby girl’s church shoes'—but its energy lies in its skepticism about the American century and the parallels the author finds between contradictory currents."
+Alcott's third novel, America Was Hard to Find (2019), an epic loosely centered on space travel between Sputnik (1957) and the Challenger disaster (1986), was noted for its "sprawling" historical scope, its multifaceted cultural critique of the United States, and its frank treatment of feminism, countercultural radicalism, and the AIDS crisis.
+The New Yorker stated that the book "displays a sure-handed lyricism—from the lunar surface, the sky appears 'glossy like a baby girl's church shoes'—but its energy lies in its skepticism about the American century and the parallels the author finds between contradictory currents."

 In 2017, Alcott's short story "Reputation Management" was shortlisted for the Sunday Times EFG Short Story Award.
-Her story "Natural Light," first appearing in Zoetrope, was selected for inclusion in the 2019 Best American Short Stories anthology.
+Her story "Natural Light", first appearing in Zoetrope, was selected for inclusion in the 2019 Best American Short Stories anthology.

 In 2018, Alcott was chosen to be a Fellow at The Macdowell Colony.